Ora Pescovitz

 Ora Hirsch Pescovitz is an American pediatric endocrinologist and academic administrator serving as the seventh president of Oakland University since July 2017.
-She previously held leadership positions at the Eli Lilly and Company and the University of Michigan Medicine.
+She previously held leadership positions at the Eli Lilly and Company and the University of Michigan.
 Pescovitz worked at the Indiana University for 21 years.

 Early life and education

-Pescovitz was born to a Jewish family, with ties to the civil rights movement.
-Her father, rabbi Richard Hirsch, founded the Religious Action Center of Reform Judaism and was involved in the civil rights struggle, marching in Selma with Martin Luther King Jr. Her brother, rabbi Ammiel Hirsch, serves as the senior rabbi at the Stephen Wise Free Synagogue.
-Pescovitz grew up with a strong commitment to social justice, having personally witnessed significant moments in American history, such as Martin Luther King Jr.'s "I Have a Dream" speech.
+Pescovitz was born on September 23, 1956, in Chicago, Illinois, to a Jewish family, with ties to the civil rights movement.
+Her mother was born in Poland and grew up in communist Russia during World War II.
+Her father was Rabbi Richard G. Hirsch, who was the founding director of the Religious Action Center of Reform Judaism and was actively involved in the civil rights struggle.
+The Civil Rights Act of 1964 and Voting Rights Act of 1965 were drafted in his office.
+He marched in Selma with Martin Luther King Jr. and preached at Brown A.M.E Chapel.
+Her brother, Rabbi Ammiel Hirsch, serves as the senior rabbi at the Stephen Wise Free Synagogue.
+Pescovitz grew up in Bethesda, Maryland, with a strong commitment to social justice, having personally witnessed significant moments in American history, such as Martin Luther King Jr.'s "I Have a Dream" speech.

-Pescovitz pursued her education at the Hebrew University of Jerusalem, shaping her professional and personal identity.
 Her upbringing in a family dedicated to social justice and Jewish leadership later influenced her approach to her roles in higher education and healthcare.
-Pescovitz earned a M.D. from the Northwestern University Feinberg School of Medicine.
+She completed the Honours Program in Medical Education at Northwestern University, earning a Bachelor of Medical Science (B.M.Sc.) in 1978 and her M.D. from the Northwestern University Feinberg School of Medicine.
+In 1979, she started her pediatrics residency at the University of Minnesota Hospitals and completed training at Children's National Medical Center.
+She completed a research fellowship in pediatric endocrinology at the National Institutes of Health (NIH).